galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 # Hybrid scaffolding based on a phased assembly and HiC mapping data

 In this section we map HiC reads to scaffold the genome assembly.
-The input assembly for this section can be the output of the phased assembly section, and/or the output of the Bionano scaffolding section, and it should be in fasta format.
-The HiC reads need to be in two files: one for forward reads and one for reverse reads.
-If there is more than one set of each of these reads, concatenate all the forward reads into one file, and the reverse reads into another file, in the same order.
-For this section we also need an estimate of genome length, which we can get from an earlier step using GenomeScope.
-The outputs from this section will be a scaffolded assembly.fasta file, contact maps of HiC reads pre- and post scaffolding, and reports from Busco and Quast.
+The input assembly for this section can be the output of the phased assembly section, and/or the output of the Bionano scaffolding section.
+If there is more than one set of Hi-C pair-read datasets, concatenate all the forward reads into one file, and the reverse reads into another file, in the same order.
+For this section, we also need an estimate of genome length, which we can get from an earlier step using GenomeScope.
+The outputs from this section will be a scaffolded assembly FASTA file, contact maps of HiC reads pre- and post scaffolding, and reports from Busco and Quast.

 ## Map the HiC reads to the assembly